Mauritius flag Mauritius Beach Holidays

 What British travellers need to know

-You can visit without a visa for up to 60 days.
+You can visit Mauritius without a visa for up to 60 days.

-You must fill in the Mauritius All in One travel form online and print a copy with a QR code to show on arrival.
+You must fill in the Mauritius All in One travel form online before you arrive and show the printed QR code.

 You must be able to show proof of onward or return travel.